bolee222/hugo-bolee/content/participate/student-design-competition.md

 #### STUDENT DESIGN CHALLENGE CHAIRS

 If any of the above information is unclear or you have any questions, please don&#39;t hesitate to contact us, the design challenge chairs:

-**Liu Wei,** Normal Beijing University, China
+Liu We, _Normal Beijing University_, China

-**Thijs Roumen,** Hasso Plattner Institute, Germany [sdc_chairs@tei.acm.org](mailto:sdc_chairs@tei.acm.org)
+Thijs Roumen, _Hasso Plattner Institute_, Germany
+[sdc_chairs@tei.acm.org](mailto:sdc_chairs@tei.acm.org)